Period Spaces for Hodge Structures in Equal Characteristic

-For every geometric point $\bar x$ of $(\CH^a_b)^\rig$ with underlying analytic point $x$ of $\CH^a_b$ we obtain a fiber functor $I_x$ which associates to a representation of $\GL_n$ the fiber in $x$ of the corresponding local system.
+For every geometric point $\bar x$ of $(\CH^a_b)^\rig$ with underlying analytic point $x$ of $\CH^a_b$ we obtain a fiber functor $I_x$ which associates with a representation of $\GL_n$ the fiber in $x$ of the corresponding local system.
 Explicitly this means the following.
-To a representation $\rho:\GL_n\to\Aut(W)$ we associate the Hodge-Pink structure
+With a representation $\rho:\GL_n\to\Aut(W)$ we associate the Hodge-Pink structure